IsoNet-cryoET/IsoNet/tutorial/IsoNet_Tutorial_v1_2.md

 arguments.
 For example, it might be useful to increase or decrease the size of the network by increasing or decreasing **unet_depth**, though this is not recommended unless users want to venture into the performance of different networks.
-Another paramerter which decides the complexity of the neural network is **filter_base**.
-It determines the scale of number of feature channels and has been set to 32 by defaults.
-Increasing it could lead to a better result at the cost of longer training time.
+Another parameter that decides the complexity of the neural network is **filter_base**.
+It determines the scale of the number of feature channels and has been set to 32 by defaults.
+Increasing it could lead to a better result at the cost of a longer training time.
 Please note that these values will be ignored when using **pretrained_model**.

 If **normalize_percentile** is set True, tomograms will be normalized by percentile, which scales the sub-tomograms in a range approximately from